Interview: Leandie du Randt on weapons training and healing after divorce

 I put a video on Instagram TV on why this movie is so important to me but just to add to whatever I said there:

-being a “dominee’s dogter en ‘n hoofdogter”, people expect of you do everything perfectly – I can never f**k up.
+As a “dominee’s dogter en ‘n hoofdogter”, people expect me to do everything perfectly – I can never f**k up.
 I can never swear.
 I can never get angry.
 So I always get cast in the roles of the good girl, the girl next door or the pretty girl.
 But when this movie came along and it was something that was heartfelt.
 It wasn’t about being pretty, it wasn’t about icing stuff over.
 It was about real life and I knew that because I just went through it.
 I went through a divorce myself.
 What I really loved about this movie is “dit draai nie doekies om nie”.
 It shows the way life is – we maybe spend too much, we show too much skin, we move too quickly and physically in relationships, but that is life and that’s how young people live these days.
 So if I want to be an actor I should be able and willing to tell stories which are true that people can identify with.
 I wanted to show how complicated and messy relationships can be these days.

 By playing this character I had to obviously go through my divorce and through things that I might have done wrong or felt what was wrongly done to me in my marriage.
 I had to work through all those memories and those emotions.
 It was like seeing a psychologist day after day while shooting the film because I had to revisit, remember, forgive, let go and heal.
 I felt like a big part of my heart healed by playing this character.
 I will forever be grateful for the opportunity to have been able to tell that story.